IBM/aspera-cli/docs/README.erb.md

 To temporarily use an alternate `ascp` path use option `ascp_path` (`--ascp-path=`)

-For a permanent change, the command `config ascp use` sets the same parameter for the global default.
+For a permanent change, the command `config ascp use` sets the same option for the global default.

 Using a POSIX shell: